Free startup ideas.Browse

 If you only have time for one

 Still unsure?
 That is the case for the parallel approach.
 Hand your seed to IdeaTwister.
-Let 15 angles argue with each other for an hour.
-Read the ranked output.
-The choice between frameworks resolves itself when you can see all of them at once.
+Let 15+ angles argue with each other for an hour, showing the optimal direction.

 A concrete 30-day plan

 Most founders do not fail at finding ideas.
 They fail at finishing the search.
-The fix is a fixed-date deadline.
-This plan fits into evenings and weekends without quitting your day job.
+This structured plan fits into evenings and weekends without quitting your day job.

 Tools and further reading